aarossig/nrfnet/README.md

 ## building

-This project uses the cmake build system.
-It also uses protobuf for the messages exchanged over the NRF24L01 radios.
+This project uses the cmake build syste and tclap for command-line arguments.
 The following packages must be installed:

 ```
 sudo apt-get install git cmake build-essential \
-    libtclap-dev \
+    libtclap-dev
-    libprotobuf-dev protobuf-compiler
 ```

 Once the required packages are installed, the standard cmake workflow is used: